 Blockbuster, who weathered the transition from VHS to DVD without missing a beat, but failed to innovate for the digital age.

-Or take Dell, who saw the Internet’s power and cut out the middle man and started selling direct to consumer, and watched as sales sky rocketed leaving IBM in the dust.
-But now, a decade later, failing to recognize that consumers demanded end to end service, trendy products and more than just hardware, they’re behind the pack.
+Or take Dell, who saw the Internet’s power and cut out the middleman and to start selling direct to consumer, and watched as sales skyrocketed, leaving IBM in the dust.
+But now, a decade later, failing to recognize that consumers demand end-to-end service, trendy products, and more than just hardware, they’re behind the pack.

 Or how about Kodak, who ruled the camera industry for nearly a century, but failed to innovate and now is but a glimpse in everyone’s mind.

 Or how about Sears?
-Stores are closing all around us, despite many attempts over the years to enter different markets and find their way, they simple haven’t been able to keep up with the times.
+Stores are closing all around us; despite many attempts over the years to enter different markets and find their way, they simply haven’t been able to keep up with the times.

 Do you remember the Sony Walkman?
-There was a time when it was then what the iPod is today.
-(Or yesterday, the iPod industry is also changing)
+There was a time when it was what the iPod is today.
+(Or yesterday; the iPod industry is also changing.)

-I could go on and on, from Yahoo to MySpace to AOL, the list of once mega-brands, household names and immense power-houses, big names are closing all around us.
+I could go on and on, from Yahoo to MySpace to AOL, a list of once mega-brands, household names, and immense power-houses… but big names are closing all around us.

 I’ve always believed that it should not have been some random guy to invent Uber, it should have been the taxi companies, those in that business already, those who understand it and live it every day.
-They are the ones who should have been paying attention and innovated.
+They are the ones who should have been paying attention, who should have innovated.

-It’s the hotel industry that should have innovated, seen the trends, and came up with Airbnb.
+It’s the hotel industry that should have innovated, seen the trends, and come up with Airbnb.